I want to adopt a pit bull puppy

 Here’s some advice from Best Friends Animal Society about adopting America’s favorite dog — the pit bull terrier.

-The best places to adopt a pit bull terrier are your local city or county shelters, or you can check online to find a foster-based rescue group near you.
-To search online, click here.
+The best places to adopt pit bull terrier puppies are your local city or county shelters, or you can check online to find a foster-based rescue group near you.

 “Potential adopters should spend some time with the dog they are interested in adopting,” says Mike Harmon, manager at the Best Friends Pet Adoption and Spay/Neuter Center in Mission Hills, California.
 “Work with the shelter’s staff to find the best match for your lifestyle.
 Also, be patient because it can take time for everyone in the home to adjust to a new family member.”